benjha/nvrapids_olcf/dask-cuda-batch/README.md

 they can be used by other projects by changing the directory paths accordingly.

 Running NVIDIA Rapids distributed workloads requires a DASK-cuda cluster.
-Setting up a DASK-cuda cluster in SUMMIT needs three components: dask-cuda-scheduler, dask-cuda-workers and python calls in your python script to connect to the DASK-cuda cluster.
+Setting up a DASK-cuda cluster in SUMMIT needs three components: dask-scheduler, dask-cuda-workers and python calls in your python script to connect to the DASK-cuda cluster.

 The next steps describe one of several ways to launch a dask-cuda cluster in SUMMIT using its custom LSF scheduler.